|Journal of Behavioral Health|

 Text should begin on a separate page and follow these word-count parameters: 2700-3000 for research articles and 4000 for review articles.
 The number of figures and tables should be in proportion to the amount of text.
 All research manuscripts must include (in both abstract and methods section) the year in which the data were collected and when the sudy/analysis was conducted.
 Names or any other information that possibly identify authors must not be included in the text section for blindness.

 It sould be added line numbers to document.
-Please see to learn to how to add line numbers to word documents Howto Reference Document.

 The Journal also accepts and publishes Brief Reports based on smaller studies, but still of interest to our readers.
 Brief Reports should contain all the same sections as a full research paper, but be limited to 1200 words, with no more than 1-2 short tables or figures.